 When an employer or contractor decides to terminate a contract, they do so in order to dissolve all responsibilities that the contract lays out on both sides, meaning that both parties will no longer be required to fulfill their duties as laid out by the language of the contract.

-To understand the intricacies of a contract termination letter also known as the Cancellation of a Contract or a Contract Termination Notice, it is also important to discuss what it does not do.
-Terminating a contract does not protect either party from any discontinuities or violations of said contract that may have happened before the contract was terminated as was in effect.
-Contract termination will also not keep either party from claiming any possible damages that may have been incurred or absolve the violating party from termination policies outlined under the agreed-upon contract.
+To understand the intricacies of such a letter, also known as the Cancellation of a Contract or a Contract Termination Notice, it is also important to discuss what it does not do.
+Terminating a contract does not protect either party from any discontinuities or violations of said contract that may have happened before the contract was terminated as it was in effect.
+Contract termination will also not keep either party from claiming any possible damages that may have been incurred or absolve the violating party from the termination policies outlined under the agreed-upon contract.

 Types of Contract Termination